tedneward/Azgaarnoth/Magic/Spells/fist-of-stone.md

 ---
 You transform one of your hands into a mighty fist made of stone.
 For the duration, you have advantage on Strength checks and melee attacks made using your fist, and your unarmed strikes deal 1d18 bludgeoning damage.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 3rd level or higher, your unarmed strike damage increases by 1d8 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, your unarmed strike damage increases by 1d8 for each slot level above 2nd.